 When I got out of the hospital, I had frighteningly painful rebound headaches for four or five days.
 Since then, during a rainstorm, I had to inject DHE myself for a headache.
 Other than that, I’ve been headache-free for three weeks.
 I have not been without headaches for this long in maybe 15 years.

 Now summer is finally here.
 I am stiff and sore.
 Walking around my neighborhood with that impossibly good posture, I feel like an invalid rediscovering the world.
 Which I guess I am.

 Last night at around 7:00 PM, I held up, threw back, and tucked in before I headed out on my mandated walk.
 I have a choice of routes.
-Do I go on the Roscoe Village walk, past the disturbing overabundance of new baby-clothes shops?
-Or do I go around Hamlin Park, where Little League is in full bloom?
-There was really only one option: the park.
-Those Little Leaguers knock me out.
+I decide to go around Hamlin Park, where Little League is in full bloom.
+I am a devoted Cubs fan, and those kids knock me out.

 The first kid I see hits a decent double and brings in a run.
 The next kid bunts, bringing the kid on second to third, himself making it safely to first.
 And then, the next kid walks.
 Good lord, the bases are loaded!

 These kids are barely four feet tall.
 They can’t be more than eight or ten years old.
 I see coaching, hitting, running.
 Peewees are learning teamwork, grace under pressure, how to win and lose.
-And they have a real baseball game going on.
+They have a real baseball game going on.

 The next kid comes out and swings mightily at a couple high fast balls.
 The kid’s stance is off.
 In my head I hear my physical therapist yelling: “You’re hunching over the plate!
 Straighten up—head up, shoulders back!”